jedisct1/rpdns/README.md

 large payloads over UDP, independently from the payload size advertised by the client.
 * ANY queries are answered directly as a synthesized HINFO record.
-* TCP and UDP support; support for truncated responses
+* TCP and UDP support; support for truncated responses.
-* ARC-based DNS cache
+* ARC-based DNS cache.
-* DNSSEC support
+* DNSSEC support.
-* Basic failover/load balancing with consistent hashing
+* Basic failover/load balancing with consistent hashing.
+* Resilience against outages of upstream servers.

 Install
 -------